-When is the completion date or date of achievement?
+When is the completion date?

 Step 5: Document Your Goal.

-Step 6: Make Sure You’re on Track.
+Step 6: Make Sure You’re on track.

-You may know what you want but your stated goal just doesn’t feel right.
-If it doesn’t feel right it won’t happen.
+You may know what you want, but your stated goal just doesn’t feel right.
+If it doesn’t feel right, it won’t happen.

 Take a deep breath and relax.
 Close your eyes and take a step into the future and imagine yourself already having achieved your goal.

 What’s it like?
 Is it really what you’d want?
 Does it feel right?
 Is there anything happening that you weren’t expecting?
-Remember the old saying, “Be careful what you wish for you may get it!”
+Remember the old saying, “Be careful what you wish for.
+You may get it!”

 This little exercise will help you get in touch with the goal and confirm that it’s what you really want.
-If the goal feels right then continue.
+If the goal feels right, then continue.
 If it doesn’t, then start back at Step 1.

-In order to succeed in life, we have to have goals.
+To succeed in life, we have to have goals.
 Goals are what drive us as well as guide us on the path to success.

 That’s The Way I See It!